Legacy

 (Greg Parry , GSE CEO)

 Every leader needs to invest time in dreaming.
 Plan without barriers.
 If you start with the gates and doors closed you will remain restricted and do things the same way everyone else has.
-Start with an assumption that you will not allow yourself to do things the way they always have been done.
+Start with an assumption that you will not allow yourself to do things as they always have been.
 Make that the barrier!
 Not tried and true methods.
 There is another way!

-How many industries can you truly say make as much difference as education does for now and into the future.
-International schools are very profitable, but they also make an invaluable contribution to global advancement.
-Without money there is no mission.
-Without mission there is no money.
-Our international schools develop young people who will go on and make a significant change in the world through their perspective, their international mindedness, their skills and abilities.
+How many industries can you truly say make as much of a difference as education does for now and into the future?
+International schools are very profitable, but they also contribute to global advancement.
+Without money, there is no mission.
+Without a mission, there is no money.
+Our international schools develop young people who will go on and make a significant change in the world through their perspective, international mindedness, skills and abilities.
 What an incredible thing to be a part of!

 We became involved in international education because we truly wanted to make a difference.
 We see the power in developing young people for the future and felt that some schools could refine, define and implement their vision even better.
 We understood the balance between “business” and “education” and felt there was a way to align both to maximise potential.
 By harnessing the passion of an amazing legacy plan and aligning that to a strategic business plan, incredible schools can truly redefine international education worldwide.
 We don’t believe in just doing things the same way again.
 We believe in changing the paradigm.
 We believe in being the very best in international education.